-Mauritius country profile - BBC News
+Mauritius country profile

 Some key dates in the history of Mauritius:

-10th century - Island is known to the Arabs but they choose not to settle.
+10th century - Island is known to the Arabs, who choose not to settle.

 1507-1513 - Portuguese sailors come across the island.